Types of German Language Certifications

 German Language Test for University Admission

-People who are interested in studying abroad in Germany will not be able to avoid a required language certificate.
+If you are interested in studying abroad in Germany, there is no way around a required language certificate.
 Therefore, the Deutsche Sprachprüfung für den Hochschulzugang (German Language Test for University Admission) offers this exam for foreign applicants who already have a university admission in their pocket.

 In this test, you encounter reading, listening comprehension and writing tasks, but with a stronger reference to scientific language.
 The results are given in percentages and thus the graduate is placed in a level range.
 Of the three different levels DSH-1, DSH-2 and DSH-3, the former is the easiest.
-When the DSH-2 level is reached (67%), the graduate can enrol in any course of study, as this means that he or she is admitted to almost all German universities.
+When the DSH-2 level is reached (67%), the graduate can enrol in many different courses of study, as this means that he or she is admitted to almost all German universities.

 However, the test is not uniform in Germany and is designed differently at each university.
 But most universities recognise DSH exams that have been taken at other schools.
 Just check with your host university and ask them to send you samples of the exam.
 The costs depend on the university but is usually between € 40-170.